-The default Cloudera Data Science Workbench engine (Base Image Version 1) includes Python 2.7.11 and Python 3.6.1.
+The default Cloudera Data Science Workbench engine currently includes Python 2.7.11 and Python 3.6.1.
 To use PySpark with lambda functions that run within the CDH cluster, the Spark executors must have access to a matching version of Python.
 For many common operating systems, the default system Python will not match the minor release of Python included in Data Science Workbench.

 To ensure that the Python versions match, Python can either be installed on every CDH node or made available per job run using Spark's ability to distribute dependencies.
 Given the size of a typical isolated Python environment and the desire to avoid repeated uploads from gateway hosts, Cloudera recommends installing Python 2.7 and 3.6 on the cluster if you are using PySpark with lambda functions.
-You can install Python 2.7 and 3.6 on the cluster using any method and set the corresponding PYSPARK\PYTHON variable in your project.